PrismLauncher/prismlauncher.org/src/news/newmaintainers.md

   - News
 ---

-Based off recent contoversy lead maintainer Swirl has decided to step down from their role as maintainer.
+Based off recent controversies, and for the project's best interest, Swirl has stepped down from his role as maintainer.
 LennyMcLennington is now the head maintainer of PolyMC and has established a new core group of maintainers to keep the project healthy and active.

 **Swirl Stated**:
 > @here Based on recent controversies, and in thinking of the general future of this project, I believe it to be best if I step down from my leadership position in PolyMC.